-Benchmark Parameter Benchmark Value Description of additional sampling or other assessment activities Year(s) conducted E. Coli Criterion = 126 MPN/ 100mL Performed visual inspections throughout the City to look for SSOs, portable toilet leaks, and pet waste accumulations.
-2020 - 2023
+Benchmark Parameter Benchmark Value Description of additional sampling or other assessment activities Year(s) conducted E. Coli Criterion = 126 MPN/ 100mL No additional assessment activities by the City of College Station occurred this year.
+2020 - 2024

 5. Provide an analysis of how the selected BMPs will be effective in contributing to achieving the benchmark: